pieroxy/conkw/doc/GRABBER_FILE.md

 * *Full name:* `net.pieroxy.conkw.webapp.grabbers.FileGrabber`
 * *Default instance name:* `file`

+## Use cases

+* You want to let external programs / computers push their metrics into a file that your instance will monitor.
+* You have a program in your crontab that writes metrics to a file and you want to monitor them.

 ## File format

 * The files imported must abide by the properties format.